-Homemade vegan pesto sauce goes great on gluten free pasta, potatoes, rice, quinoa, crackers, cauliflower . . . and the list goes on.
-People usually think of it just for pasta – but that’s a mistake.
-Vegetables with homemade pesto are soo delicious too!
+Homemade vegan pesto sauce tastes so great on gluten free pasta, potatoes, rice, quinoa, crackers, raw vegetables, cauliflower and more.
+People usually think of it as being just for pasta – but no way!
+Homemade pesto is just soo delicious!

-And by the way, why is it so expensive to buy vegan pesto even though it doesn’t have any cheese in it – surely it should be cheaper?
-Well, pesto isn’t cheap whatever way you look at it – the pine nuts are expensive and you’ll need a basil plant – but at least it’s a bit cheaper if you make it at home!
+And by the way, vegan pesto isn’t cheap, even though it doesn’t have any cheese in it – the shop bought vegan pesto can cost a small fortune.
+But even making it at home is quite costly – the pine nuts are expensive and you’ll need a basil plant – but at least it’s a bit cheaper if you make it at home!

-Homemade vegan pesto sauce is really easy to make.
-You’ll need to either grow your own basil or buy a plant and harvest it especially for your pesto recipe.
-I bought a plant because I’m useless at growing basil plants.
+Homemade vegan pesto sauce is so easy to make.
+You’ll need to either grow your own basil or buy a plant for your pesto recipe.
+I buy a plant when I want to make pesto because I’m useless at growing basil plants.
 They always die on me.

 As well as a basil plant, you’ll need some garlic cloves, pine nuts and olive oil.
-I also like to add something extra – this time I added a some green peas and a few raisins.
-And nutritional yeast adds a cheesy touch.
+I also like to add something extra – this time I added a some green peas but it’s totally not necessary.
+Then add nutritional yeast for a cheesy touch.

-Put the crushed garlic, most of your basil leaves & pine nuts and a little olive oil into the blender or pestle and mortar.
+Put the crushed garlic, most of your basil leaves & pine nuts and a little olive oil into the blender or pestle and mortar along with a pinch of salt and grinding of black pepper.

-Save a few pine nuts and basil leaves for adding to the final sauce.
+Save a few pine nuts for adding whole to the final sauce and save a few basil leaves for finely chopping and adding at the end.

 Finely chop up the extra basil leaves and mix into the sauce.
 Sprinkle in the whole pine nuts you saved earlier.